yiemwa123/info2300final/documents/design-journey.md

 }

 if get request to view movie information{
-    return proper query string parameter to take the user to the desired details page }
+    return proper query string parameter (http build query) to take the user to the desired details page }

 function printblock {
     display movie and title
+}
+if post request to add tag{
+    If tag already exists:
+        find id of that tag
+        add to imagetotag table
+    if tag does not exist:
+        insert into tag table
+        insert into image to tag table
+}
+if post request to delete tag{
+    delete from imagetotag table
 }
 ```